The recipe prices will vary based on fluctuating grocery costs. Please use what is posted as a guide.

 This recipe serves four and costs about $6.40 to make!
 That’s just $1.60 per serving.

-Copycat Panera Broccoli Cheddar Soup Recipe
+You will love this Copycat Panera Bread Broccoli Cheddar Soup

 I recently moved to Utah, and we are in the middle of winter.
 The snow has been a little bit of a shock to our systems for my family, seeing that we’ve spent the last few years in a temperate climate.
 Of course, we love it, but goodness, it is cold!
 I do not love driving in it, though.